rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Cargo allows you to depend on binary or C ABI artifacts of another package; this is known as a "binary dependency" or "artifact dependency".
-For example, you can depend on the `cmake` binary in your `build.rs` like so:
+For example, you can depend on the `cmake` binary in your `build.rs` like this:

 ```toml
 [build-dependencies]